 HIV (Human Immunodeficiency Virus) is a virus that weakens the immune system- the body’s defense against illness and infection.
 HIV uses cells in the immune system in order to make more copies of itself.
 As it makes more copies, the virus becomes stronger in the body and the immune system grows weaker.
 Because HIV is a virus, there’s no cure, but there are treatments that can slow its progression.
 With treatment, many people can have close to normal lifespans.
 If left untreated, HIV can progress to advanced HIV disease (also called AIDS or Acquired Immune Deficiency Syndrome).

 HIV can be transmitted from person to person through sexual activity, sharing drug use equipment, and during pregnancy, labour or breastfeeding.
 HIV isn’t transmitted through the air, nor is it transmitted through tears or saliva.
 A blood test can tell whether you have come in contact with HIV.
 If you produce HIV antibodies, you have been exposed and are considered HIV-positive.

 You can have HIV and live a long and healthy life.
 HIV may not produce obvious symptoms you can see for many years after infection, so you may have it and not know it.
 The earlier HIV is treated, the better the outcome, and this is why it’s good for everyone to know their HIV status.

-HIV causes long term damage to your body.
-It creates ongoing inflammation that affects your circulation, heart and other organs.
-It also weakens your immune system, which is your body’s defence against illness and infection.
-When your immune system is weakened by HIV, you become vulnerable to other illnesses.
+HIV causes long term damage.
+It creates ongoing inflammation that affects circulation, heart and other organs.
+When it weakens your immune system, it affects your body’s ability to fight off illness and infection.
 It weakens your immunity in several ways:

 If you want to talk with someone about HIV, you can contact Positive Women’s Network for non-judgmental, informed support in British Columbia.
 If you want to connect with your local HIV/AIDS organization, visit our links to other organizations and resources.